selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

 This Endpoint perform the chunk upload of a media with type image or document.
 The client must split the file into chunks and send to the server in series.
-After all the chunks have been uploaded the client must call the [Chunk Upload Complete](#opIdcreateMediaChunkComplete) endpoint.
+After all the chunks have been uploaded the client must call the [Chunk Upload Complete](#opIdcreateMediaChunkComplete) endpoint with the given `upload_id` parameter to finalize the upload and retrieve the [Media](#schemamedia).

 <h3 id="http-request">HTTP Request</h3>